Brummell recommends: Restaurant 1890

 The background

 Restaurant 1890 opened less than three years ago but has quickly become the crown jewel of The Savoy, with executive chef James Sharp earning the restaurant its first Michelin star last year.
-A first for The Savoy as well.

 For inspiration, James and the team at 1890 looked to French culinary titan Georges Auguste Escoffier who was director of kitchens at The Savoy from 1890 (hence the name).
 During his eight-year tenure, Escoffier revolutionised The Savoy’s dining experiences, recruiting French cooks to challenge traditional British tastes.
 Under his leadership, The Savoy’s restaurant attracted new and distinguished guests and helped establish the hotel as the icon it is known as today.